U.S.'s Blinken says Putin's attacks on Ukraine energy grid will not divide Kyiv's allies | Headlines

 Russia has been carrying out huge attacks on Ukraine's electricity transmission and heating infrastructure roughly weekly since October, in what Kyiv and its allies say is a deliberate campaign to harm civilians and a war crime.
 The United States and Western allies have concentrated their attention on providing Ukraine with cash as well as relevant equipment to boost Kyiv's energy resilience.
 Russia's recent attacks have left millions of people in the dark and without heating amid sub-zero temperatures.

-The United States on Tuesday announced $53 million to support the purchase of power grid equipment to Ukraine and get it delivered to the country urgently.
-Ukraine's foreign minister told some NATO diplomats visiting Kyiv earlier in the day that transformers were the biggest element of the country's power infrastructure that needed to be restored.
+The United States on Tuesday announced $53 million to support the purchase of power grid equipment to Ukraine and get it delivered to the country urgently, after Ukraine said it needed transformers and generators as well as air defense systems.
+U.S. military planners were working to ensure that equipment provided to restore Ukraine's damaged energy infrastructure was not simply destroyed again by Russian attacks, Blinken said.

+"We're also trying to be very deliberate...in trying to establish the best possible defense for critical energy infrastructure in Ukraine so that we don't have a process that keeps repeating itself," he said.
+Blinken said the main message out of this week's NATO summit was that the Western alliance's support for Ukraine will continue and that it was "clear-eyed" about the difficult winter ahead.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)